LukeShortCloud/rootpages/markdown/file_systems.md

 Cache pools can be configured used to cache files onto faster drives.
 When a file is continually being read, it will be copied to the faster drive.
 When a file is first written, it will go to the faster drives.
 After a period of time of lesser use, those files will be moved to the slow drives.
 [3]

 For testing, the "cephx" authentication protocols can temporarily be disabled.
 This will require a restart of all of the Ceph services.
+Re-enable `cephx` by setting these values from "none" to "cephx."
 [4]

 ```
 # vim /etc/ceph/ceph.conf